icub-tech-iit/documentation/docs/icub_ros/index.md

-# Using `iCub` with ROS
+# Using `iCub` with ROS 1

-This page's goal is to centralise different resources showing how to control `iCub` using ROS.
+This page's goal is to centralise different resources showing how to control `iCub` using ROS 1.
+ROS 2 support is not yet covered.

 # Required setup